1. Introduction and Output

 You get to see if what you did works or not

-Most of this class will be you beating your head against your keyboard until you get it right
+Much of this course will be you beating your head against your keyboard, so to speak, until you get it right

-Not many classes or disciplines give you this luxury
+Not many courses or disciplines give you this luxury

 I really can’t stress this enough